matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

    common CS API developers, and so whilst this might be slightly confusing for the minority of expert homeserver developers, the confusion does not exist today for client developers.
-Therefore it seems safe to standardise on URL-safe Base64 for identifiers exposed to the client developers, who form by far the majority of the Matrix ecosystem today, and expect as simple an API as possible.
+Therefore it seems safe to standardise (except those implementing E2EE) on URL-safe Base64 for identifiers exposed to the client developers, who form by far the majority of the Matrix ecosystem today, and expect as simple an API as possible.

    A potential extension would be to change *all* Base64 encodings to be URL-safe.
 This would address the inconsistency.
 However, it feels like a